Manuscript Sections and Organization

 All cover letters should contain these sentences:

-- We confirm that this manuscript has not been published elsewhere and is not under consideration by another journal.
+- We confirm this manuscript has not been published elsewhere, no parts are plagiarized in any form or degree, and is not under consideration by another journal.

 - All authors have approved the manuscript and agree with its submission to Blockchain in Healthcare Today